wisp-forest/docs/braid/getting-started.md

 - The inner `State` class which holds the long-lived state of our part of the UI contains the actual `build` method of our new counter widget.
 This is where we must return more widgets to describe to braid what the counter is supposed to look like and what it is supposed to do.
 That too is an important part of braid's design - UIs are built by composition, combining existing widgets into new widgets where they work together to create a fully-fledged UI component, an abstraction or some low-level library concept.

   The `build` method also always receives a `BuildContext` parameter which is an abstract representation of the location in the widget tree at which the widget is being (re)built.
-We won't need this for now, but it's a surprise tool that will helps us later.
+We won't need this for now, but it's a surprise tool that will help us later.

-  Furthermore, the state also has a bunch of lifecycle hooks like `init`, `didUpdateWidget` and `dispose`, which get called by the library and are of vital importance for reacting properly to configuration changes (ie. widget changes) induced by the parent.
+  Furthermore, the state also has a bunch of lifecycle hooks like `init`, `didUpdateWidget` and `dispose`, which get called by the library and are of vital importance for reacting properly to configuration changes (i.e. widget changes) induced by the parent.

 Very well then, we can get started with adding our first actual widgets into the build method, like so:
 ```java